Low Cortisol Diet Meal Plan: How To Lower Your Cortisol Levels

 Yes, foods high in refined sugars, unhealthy fats, and processed ingredients can increase cortisol levels.
 Examples include sugary snacks, fast food, fried foods, and foods rich in trans fats.
 These types of foods can cause blood sugar imbalances, inflammation, and disrupt hormonal regulation, leading to increased cortisol production.

-Can a low cortisol diet improve sleep quality?
+Can a low-cortisol diet improve sleep quality?

 Yes, a low cortisol diet can improve sleep quality.
 By focusing on foods that stabilize blood sugar and reduce inflammation, and avoiding foods that elevate cortisol, the body is better able to manage stress and promote relaxation.
 This can lead to improved sleep patterns and deeper, more restorative sleep.